markekraus/PSRAW/docs/Module/about_RedditOAuthToken.md

 ```

 ## Scope
-An array of `RedditOAuthScops` objects representing the OAuth scopes for which this Access Token is valid.
+An array of `RedditOAuthScope` objects representing the OAuth scopes for which this Access Token is valid.

 ```yaml
 Name: Scope